-Example: Insured A had 10 OUs in 2017.
-In 2018, the insured only has 8 OUs.
-Insured A must report all acreage and production from all 10 OUs the insured had in 2017 when the insured submits a production report for the 2018 crop year; However, the APH databases are not updated for the 2 units no longer in the farming operation.
+Insured A had 10 OUs in 2018.
+In 2019, the insured only has 8 OUs.
+Insured A must report all acreage and production from all 10 OUs the insured had in 2018 when the insured submits a production report for the 2019 crop year; however, the APH databases are not updated for the 2 units no longer in the farming operation.

-For ARPI policies, if the acreage is unharvested, the insured must certify either unharvested and destroyed, unharvested and put to another use or unharvested appraised.
+For ARPI policies, if the acreage is unharvested, the insured must certify either unharvested and destroyed, unharvested and put to another use, unharvested appraised, or unharvested with harvest incomplete.
 See Para.
 1305F.

-- (2) Conform at least to the unit structure (EU, BU, and/or OU) that applies for the current crop year in which the insured had an interest in the crop for each APH crop year production reports are certified for those currently insured under a CCIP policy. - Exception: This does not prohibit the insured from reporting production at a level lower than the elected unit structure if such production can be summed to the elected unit structure by the AIP see Para.
+(2) Conform at least to the unit structure (EU, BU, and/or OU) that applies for the current crop year in which the insured had an interest in the crop for each APH crop year production reports are certified for those currently insured under a CCIP policy.

+This does not prohibit the insured from reporting production at a level lower than the elected unit structure if such production can be summed to the elected unit structure by the AIP see Para.
 1303.
 If the insured certifies production on the production report at a level below the unit structure that applies for the current crop year, they must have acceptable records at the level reported or assigned yield provisions will apply.

-For ARPI polices insureds may report production on a CCIP policy unit or lower level though units are not applicable for ARPI policies.
+For ARPI policies insureds may report production on a CCIP policy unit or lower level though units are not applicable for ARPI policies.
 See Para.
 1791 for use of production reports when switching to a CCIP policy.
 Although reporting on an OU basis is not required for ARPI, failure to report on an OU basis may limit choices regarding unit structure if the insured switches to a CCIP policy in subsequent year.